aaronparker/evergreen/README.md

 * `Version` - a string property that is the version number of the application.
 If you need these in a version format, cast them with `[System.Version]`
 * `URI` - a string property that is the download location for the latest version of the application.
 These will be publicly available locations that provide installers in typically Windows installer formats, e.g., `exe`, `msi`.
 Some downloads may be in other formats, such as `zip` that will need to be extracted before install

+## Documentation

+For full documentation on the module, see the documentation located here: [https://stealthpuppy.com/Evergreen/index.html](https://stealthpuppy.com/Evergreen/index.html).

 ## Why

 There are several community and commercial products that manage application deployment and updates already.
 This module isn't intended to compete against those.
 In fact, they can be complementary - for example, Evergreen can be used with the [Chocolatey Automatic Package Updater Module](https://www.powershellgallery.com/packages/AU/) to find the latest version of an application and then creating and submitting a Chocolatey package, or it can be used to create a [Windows Package Manager](https://github.com/microsoft/winget-cli) manifest (see a sample script here: [New-WinGetManifest.ps1](/tools/New-WinGetManifest.ps1)).